ARCHIMEDES-Data/Deidentification-Tutorials/README.md

 The ultrasound video section is optional.
 To run it, users must upload their own de-identified ultrasound video DICOM file when prompted.

-> Important: Do not upload identifiable patient data unless you have appropriate approvals and institutional guidance.
+> Important: Do not upload identifiable patient data.

 ------------
 # Install Guide (MyST)